Conditional dynamics of optomechanical two-tone backaction-evading measurements

-We note that for $\eta\rightarrow0$ no measurement is recorded and Eq.~\eqref{VarQcond} reduces to the unconditional variance $\sigma^2_{X_m} \rightarrow \bar n+\tfrac{1}{2}$, which is consistent with the fact that $\hat X_m$ is a conserved quantity and the initial thermal variance thus remains unaffected.
-On the other hand, the acquisition of information via the measurement ($\eta>0$) reduces the variance, eventually resulting in mechanical squeezing $\sigma^2_{X_m}<\tfrac{1}{2}$.
 We show the degree of mechanical squeezing [expressed in $-10\log_{10}(2\sigma^2_{X_m})$ Decibel (dB)] in Fig.~\ref{f:PlotSqRWA}, as a function of the sideband parameter $\kappa/\omega_m$.
-It is instructive to distinguish the regimes of a \emph{slow} cavity (small $\kappa/\omega_m$) and that of a \emph{fast} cavity (large $\kappa/\omega_m$).
-For a fast cavity $\kappa\gg\omega_m$, we obtain the well-known adiabatic result $\sigma^2_{X_m,\mathrm{ad}}=\frac{\sqrt{1+4\eta\mathcal{C}(1+2\bar n)}-1}{4\eta\mathcal{C}}$, where we introduced the cooperativity $\mathcal{C}=4g^2/\kappa \gamma$.
-In this regime, decreasing $\kappa$ leads to a larger cooperativity, so information is extracted faster from the mechanical resonator.
-This expression can also be obtained by adiabatically eliminating the cavity mode and considering the resulting effective measurement of the mechanical quadrature $\hat X_m$ \footnote{In the fast-cavity limit the homodyne current can be approximated as \unexpanded{$I(t)dt\approx 2\sqrt{\gamma\eta\mathcal{C}}\langle \hat X_m\rangle dt +dW_t$} which shows that the problem effectively reduces to the continuous measurement of the mechanical amplitude quadrature}; this approach was put forward in Refs.~\cite{Wiseman93, Doherty99} and has become the standard tool for describing the conditional evolution of weakly monitored systems~\cite{JacobsSteckRev, CMJ2008, TwoModeBAE, Genoni15,QBA18}.
+An optimal value of squeezing emerges for intermediate $\kappa/\omega_m$ as a result of the competition between increasing the transfer of mechanical information to the light field and increasing the number of measured photons, which would favour respectively a slower and a faster cavity.
+For a fast cavity $\kappa\gg\omega_m$, we retrieve the adiabatic result $\sigma^2_{X_m}\approx \sigma^2_{X_m,\mathrm{ad}}=\frac{\sqrt{1+4\eta\mathcal{C}(1+2\bar n)}-1}{4\eta\mathcal{C}}$ where we introduced the cooperativity $\mathcal{C}=4g^2/\kappa \gamma$.
+This expression can also be obtained by adiabatically eliminating the cavity mode and considering the resulting effective measurement of $\hat X_m$ \footnote{In the fast-cavity limit the homodyne current can be approximated as \unexpanded{$I(t)dt\approx 2\sqrt{\gamma\eta\mathcal{C}}\langle \hat X_m\rangle dt +dW_t$} which shows that the problem effectively reduces to the continuous measurement of the mechanical amplitude quadrature}; this is the standard approach for describing the conditional evolution of weakly monitored systems~\cite{Wiseman93, Doherty99,JacobsSteckRev, CMJ2008, TwoModeBAE, Genoni15,QBA18}.
+In the adiabatic regime, decreasing $\kappa$ leads to a larger cooperativity (and hence to a larger effective measurement rate~\cite{CMJ2008}) and determines a steady increase of squeezing.
+However, as our solution shows, when this rate becomes smaller than rate at which mechanical information is imprinted onto the light field ($g$), this description becomes inaccurate.
+For example, for $g=\kappa=10^{-2}\omega_m$, $\sigma^2_{X_m,\mathrm{ad}}$ overestimates the actually amount of squeezing by approximately a factor of two (cf. Fig.~\ref{f:PlotSqRWA}).
+For a slow cavity $\kappa\ll\omega_m$, on the other hand, increasing $\kappa$ increases the measurement rate (more photons reaching the detector), which in turn reduces the variance $\sigma^2_{X_m}$.
+We can express Eq.~\eqref{VarQcond} in terms of $\mathcal{C}$ and keep only the leading term in the expansion $\mathcal{C}\gg1$, which yields $\sigma^2_{X_m,\mathrm{slow}}=\tfrac{(1+2\bar n)^{3/4}}{(\mathcal{C}\eta)^{1/4}}\sqrt{\gamma/\kappa}$ shown as dashed lines in Fig.~\ref{f:PlotSqRWA}.
+Once again, this description loses accuracy when the cavity loss becomes comparable to the coherent term.
+Our exact solution \eqref{VarQcond} interpolates between these two limits and describes a trade-off between two different measurement regimes.